EJP-ORION/OH-Surveillance-Codex/docs/1-introduction.rst

 data reporting is currently available that could be adopted by all OHS related scientific disciplines including e.g. environmental science.

-The Joint Integrative Project (JIP) “One health suRveillance Initiative on harmOnization of data collection and interpretatioN” (ORION) aims at establishing and strengthening inter-institutional collaboration and transdisciplinary knowledge transfer in the area of One Health Surveillance (OHS) data integration and interpretation.
+The One Health EJP H2020 Joint Integrative Project (JIP) “One health suRveillance Initiative on harmOnization of data collection and interpretatioN” (ORION) aims at establishing and strengthening inter-institutional collaboration and transdisciplinary knowledge transfer in the area of One Health Surveillance (OHS) data integration and interpretation.
 Detailed requirement analyses were performed within ORION to identify current best practices, resources and needs within the OHS community [11]_.
-Results from the requirement analyses confirmed that cross-sectoral and multi-disciplinary communication, collaboration and knowledge exchange are still significant challenges for the European OHS community.
-In addition, the results reinforced the need for better harmonization of reports on OHS data, which could ultimately lead to improved mutual understanding and use of sector-specific data in future OH analysis.
+Results from the requirement analyses confirmed that cross-sectoral ande multi-disciplinary communication, collaboration and knowledge exchange are still significant challenges for the European OHS community.
+In addition, the results reinforced the need for better harmonization of reports on OHS data, which could ultimately lead to improved mutualnunderstanding and use of sector-specific data in future One Health analysis.

-Another JIP currently in progress is called "MATRIX: Connecting dimensions in One-Health surveillance", which aims to strengthen OHS practices and synergies across the entire surveillance pipeline between the public health (PH), animal health (AH) and food safety (FS) sectors
+Another One Health EJP H2020 JIP currently in progress is called "MATRIX: Connecting dimensions in One-Health surveillance", which aims to strengthen OHS practices and synergies across the entire surveillance pipeline between the public health (PH), animal health (AH) and food safety (FS) sectors